IanMagnusson/Image-Editor/README.md

 immutable and data is extensively validated on construction.**

 (Implementing Image)
-- RGBArray {an image constructed with a multi dimensional int array
+- RGBArray {an image constructed with a multi dimensional int array}

 (Implementing ImageEffect)
 - Filter {a kernel convolver that takes any kernel}